||Gene Regulation Technology

 All living things are composed of cells that have a predetermined lifespan; once a cell has outlived its usefulness, it is triggered to die to ensure the overall health of the organism.
 However, cells may die prematurely or evade this control mechanism, throwing this equilibrium out of balance, often causing disease or death of the organism.
 Continue reading

 In humans, programmed cell death is known as apoptosis.
 Premature cell death is symptomatic of many ischemic and inflammatory conditions.
 Cancerous cells behave in the opposite manner.
 One of the traits common to many cancers is the presence of cells that do not undergo apoptosis.

-We have characterized an important suite of genes that regulate senescence and apoptosis, which are the basis of Senesco’s techology.
-Our research and development have shown that we can precisely target these genes for both Agricultural and Human Health applications.
+We have characterized an important suite of genes that regulate senescence and apoptosis, which are the basis of Senesco’s gene regulation technology.
+Our research and development have shown that we can precisely target these genes for both agricultural and human health applications.
 Our technology is based on the regulation of these existing genes, not the addition of foreign genes.

 We have developed and constructed the world’s first “spatially addressed” antibody library.
 Using advanced synthetic biology, high throughput parallel protein production, and bioinformatics, Senesco has created an expansive combinatorial collection of recombinant IgGs in microtiter plates where each well contains an antibody of known concentration, composition, and sequence.
 In contrast to immunization and display methods, the Senesco “spatially addressed” library allows rapid cell-based evaluation of each individual member, in a manner analogous to traditional small molecule drug discovery approaches.
 Thus, drug activity can be identified as opposed to simply target binding.
 Multiple preclinical antibodies have been discovered and are in various stages of preclinical development.